-On the Mac that currently has your macros, choose Start Syncing Macros from the File menu.
+On the Mac that currently has your macros, choose the File > Start Syncing Macros menu.
 Read the text carefully, and then click the Create New button.
 Save your existing macros in the macro sync file in your shared location.
 From now on, Keyboard Maestro will sync any changes to/from that file.

 Wait for the file to be mirrored to the second/target Mac.
-On that second Mac, choose Start Syncing Macros from the File menu.
-Again, Read the text carefully, and then click the Open Existing button.
+On that second Mac, choose the File > Start Syncing Macros menu.
+Again, read the text carefully, and then click the Open Existing button.

-WARNING: All of the existing macros on this second Mac will be destroyed if you continue.
+▲ WARNING: All of the existing macros on this second Mac will be destroyed if you continue.
 If you have any macros on the second Mac that you wish to preserve, export them first, and then after syncing is enabled, import them (and they will then be synced to your other Macs).